pranandita/SriLanka_Inflation/README.md

 ## Data
 ### Time_series_data.lsx
-<p>The data set *Time_series_data.xlsx* contains relevant macroeoconomic parameters used for evaluating the time-series ARDL models.
+The data set *Time_series_data.xlsx* contains relevant macroeoconomic parameters used for evaluating the time-series ARDL models.
 The time series ranges from January 2014 to December 2023 except where mentioned.
 Some data series have shorter lengths due to data unavailability.
-The variables are explained as follows:</p>
+The variables are explained as follows:

 * ***ncpi_21***: National Consumer Price Index (NCPI), reported with respect to base year 2021.
 Obviously, this data is reported only from 2022.
 * ***ncpi_21_adj***: NCPI (base 2021) adjusted to base year 2013 using the approximation described in Appendix 2 of the [report](https://pranandita.github.io/portfolio/1_Inflation/).